 Nancy Weir Awards

-The Nancy Weir Awards are held in March of each year to celebrate achievements in the past calendar year.
+The Nancy Weir Awards are traditionally held in March of each year to celebrate achievements in the past calendar year.

-During the Nancy Weir Awards presentation families hear of the personal qualities of the main award winners and stories of how they have achieved success in the previous year.
+During the annual Nancy Weir Awards presentation families hear of the personal qualities of the main award winners and stories of how they have achieved success in the previous year.